BBC Radio 2’s 500 Words, the world’s biggest short story writing competition for kids, is back.

 Stories must be fictional, written in English, and be 500 words or fewer.
 Entries can only be accepted online, and must be received by Friday 8th March at 7pm — so start putting that pen to paper!

-Parents, guardians and teachers can register to submit one or even a whole school’s worth of stories using the Radio 2’s 500 Words Submitter tool, which can be found here.
+Parents, guardians and teachers can register to submit one or even a whole school’s worth of stories using the Radio 2’s 500 Words Submitter tool.

 There are two age categories: ages 5 to 9 years, and 10 to 13 years.

 What are the prizes for BBC Radio 2’s 500 Words?

 This year an additional prize is being introduced, as six illustrators (Helen Oxenbury, Tony Ross, Susan Varley, Jarvis, David Roberts, and Briony May Smith) will each be tasked with illustrating one of the winning stories.